- Blog Categories

 PgMP stands for Program Management Professional, a globally recognized project management title in recent times.
 The Project Management Professional Certification is a credential course that is provided by the Project Management Institute (PMI) to interested candidates.

-There are certain PgMP requirements that you need to fulfill to take up this course with the ability of high-level experience and expertise in the field of program management.
+There are certain PgMP requirements and PgMP eligibility criteria that you need to fulfill to take up this course with the ability of high-level experience and expertise in the field of program management.
 The certification is intended for seasoned program managers upon whom the overall success of a program relies.

 Following my experience, if you wish to upskill yourself in a career in program management then opting for the PgMP certification is the best course of action for you!
 I also recommend checking out PgMP exam prep course by KnowledgeHut to explore the benefits of the course.